grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 #### Expand path parameters containing sub-path segments

-Alternative to the above, you can enable the `expand_slashed_path_patterns` option to expand path parameters containing sub-path segments into the URI.
+Alternative to the above, you can enable the `expand_slashed_path_patterns` compiler option to expand path parameters containing sub-path segments into the URI.

 For example, consider:
 ```protobuf